PossibilityZero/tokyopickup-v2/README.md

 # tokyopickup-v2

+## Roadmap
+### Short term
+- Generate (bi-)monthly pickup announcement post text
+- Database of upcoming pickup dates

+### Long term
+- Easy way to input pickup dates
+- Automatic calendar integration
+  - Provide a subscribable calendar link that is automatically updates when new dates are added
+- Automated posting to FB
+- Support for other pickups???

+## AWS SAM Default README

 This project contains source code and supporting files for a serverless application that you can deploy with the AWS Serverless Application Model (AWS SAM) command line interface (CLI).
 It includes the following files and folders:

 - `src` - Code for the application's Lambda function.